 This knowledge-based quality is especially important for Catholic schools that operate within the President/Principal structure.
 In this leadership model, the Principal assumes responsibility for the day-to-day operations and academic oversight, reporting to the President who functions as the chief executive officer and face of the school to the community.
 There is an unfortunate tendency on the part of some boards to swing too far toward the entrepreneurial qualities in the President and diminish the importance of deep domain knowledge at the top of the organization.
 This is a risky solution that can alienate faculties and skew the message to other constituents.
 Having said that, Presidents who understand their knowledge limitations and collaborate strategically with Principals in supporting and promoting best practices in teaching and learning are often the most effective Catholic school leaders.
+We have placed a number of outstanding Presidents from other mission-critical venues such as higher education and the non-profit-and even for-profit and civic-arenas, and they have proven to be superb leaders.
+They didn't bring domain knowledge of secondary schools with them, but they were genuinely and deeply grounded in mission and knew what they needed to know in order to fulfill their leadership mandate.
+Working closely and respectfully with the Principal, these leaders grow beautifully in place and are transforming our understanding of what it takes to lead a Catholic school.
 The President and Principal respect each other's gifts and become enlightened knowledge partners, utilizing their leadership platforms for synergistic purposes.

-To anxious Search Committees seeking new leadership, I would suggest that this is an achievable and richly desired Head of School profile.
+To anxious Search Committees seeking new leadership, I would suggest that these five (5) essential qualities are an achievable and richly desired Head of School profile.
 This is the kind of servant leader who will make you proud and will provide your Catholic institution with a better chance of surviving the current threats, capitalize on emerging opportunities, and lead your school community to a sustainable and faith-filled future.

 I hope you found this lengthy screed helpful and worthy of your time.
-It is my hope that this summary will be foundational to an extended conversation around the importance of effective Catholic school leadership what it looks like, where we can find it, and how we can work together to produce and nurture our own.
+It is my hope that this summary will be foundational to an extended conversation around the importance of effective Catholic school leadership-what it looks like, where we can find it, and how we can work together to produce and nurture our own.
 Please join me in sharing your thoughts.